mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The _direct path_ of a root is the empty list, and of any other node is the concatenation of that node with the direct path of its parent.
-The _copath_ of a node is the list of siblings of nodes in its direct path.
+The _copath_ of a node is the list of siblings of nodes in its direct path, excluding the root.
 The _frontier_ of a tree is the list of heads of the maximal full subtrees of the tree, ordered from left to right.

 For example, in the below tree: